A topic from the subject of Biochemistry in Chemistry.

 Peptide and protein structure determination has numerous applications:

-• Drug Development: Targeting specific protein structures can lead to effective therapeutics.
+• Drug Development: Structure-based drug design targets specific protein structures to develop new therapeutics.

-• Bioengineering: Designing and modifying proteins for biotechnological applications.
+• Bioengineering: Designing and modifying proteins with improved properties for biotechnological applications.

 Conclusion

 Determining peptide and protein structure is essential for advancing our understanding of biological processes.
-Combining experimental techniques and data analysis enables researchers to unravel the intricate conformations of these molecules, providing insights into their functions and applications.
+Combining experimental techniques and sophisticated data analysis enables researchers to unravel the intricate conformations of these molecules, providing insights into their functions and diverse applications in medicine, biotechnology, and materials science.

 Peptide and Protein Structure